kasper-piskorski/docs/pages/documentation/3-core-api/advanced-schema-definition.md

 EntityType tvShow = mindmapsTransaction.putEntityType("TV Show").superType(production);
 ```

-2. Actors should be able to star in any type of production, be it a Movie or a TV Show:
+Actors should be able to star in any type of production, be it a film or a TV Show:

 ```java
 RoleType actor = mindmapsTrancation.putRoleType("Actor");